 It was in 2005 when Hurricane Katrina demolished the USA’s Gulf Coast.
 Destroying $200 billion worth of property; decimated the whole communications infrastructure of the whole area; and toppled 1,000 wireless towers along with 11,000 utility poles.

 For a business to survive that magnitude of destruction, it needs a good disaster recovery plan (DRP).

-Also known as business continuity plan, disaster recovery acts like an insurance policy for your business’ vital information.
+Also known as a business continuity plan, disaster recovery acts like an insurance policy for your business’s vital information.
 With cloud storage and cloud-based services however, companies no longer need to device convoluted DRPs.

 The cloud storage providers take care of it and they are armed with the know-how and equipment needed to do it faster.